BhagiaSheri/WalmartExample/README.md

 I also relied heavily on the Angular Component architecture, in specific, creating a versatile "item" Component which I was able to reuse in three unique ways across the single page application.

+Examples of how I implemented responsive design include media queries, font size scaling based on view width, and flex-box magic.

 ## Development server

 One will need to run Chrome with --disable-web-security and --user-data-dir="" to prevent CORS issues due to the localhost/walmart URL origin conflict which most modern browsers flag as a CORS violation.
 Please refer to the following StackOverflow page: